Northport, New York: Government

 The Village of Northport is an incorporated village governed by a Board of Trustees, consisting of an elected Mayor, Deputy Mayor, and three Village Trustees.

 The village is serviced by the Northport Volunteer Fire Department and its own police department.
 The Northport Village Police Department, established in 1929, employs 17 full-time officers and conducts all patrol and arrest processing and most investigations and training in-house (the Suffolk County Police Department assists in specialized cases).
 The police department also has a marine unit which patrols the waterways.

 Education

 The village is served by the Northport-East Northport Union Free School District.
-As such, children who reside within the village and attend public schools go to Northport–East Northport's schools.
+Although a small portion on the southwest is within the Harborfields Central School District As such, children who reside within the village and attend public schools go to Northport–East Northport's school or Harborfield’s schools.